KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_great_synthesis_expanded.md

 This triad is not a hierarchy of “higher” or “lower”.
 It is the way consciousness refracts itself through layers of experience, so that the One may know itself through the many.

-Below is the clearest and most integrated version for your book.

 ### The Simple, Accessible Explanation